Lean project management principles

 What is a queue in Lean project management?

-A queue is the duration of time when something is ready to be worked on, but is waiting for someone to work on it, is called wait time or queue time.
+A queue is where tasks sit idle waiting to be worked on, and the time they spend there is called queue time or wait time.
 The duration between starting a task and completing a task is called execute time.
 In traditional product development, wait time is typically much greater than execute time.

 Figure 1: Total Duration